Philosophy of Teaching

 - Commerce , Accountancy, Economics, Business Maths

 The report cards provide more than the traditional, one-dimensional academic assessment of marks.
 The school seeks to provide parents with a more holistic understanding of their children’s academic progress.
 The report cards include information about the class position of the child in each subject, along with personalized comments about their test performance.
-They also include a graphic representation of where the student’s score in each subject stands in terms of the class average and the class topper’s marks.
+The report card also includes a graphical representation of the student’s score in each subject stands in terms of his/her performance in the past respective examinations.